CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 ##### 1. Connect to the database

 This step is required to run the next SQL scripts.
 Connect to the account using the "carto" user and password.
-Then it is very important to set the role, database and schema used to install the toolkit:
+Then it is very important to set the role and database used to install the toolbox:

 ```sql
 USE ROLE carto_role;